Oblivion (1994 film): Plot

 Set in the year 3031 on a frontier planet light years away from Earth, a bizarre gang of futuristic desperadoes have their sight set on turning the tumbleweed town of Oblivion into their own private playground.

-The action begins with the murder of the town's Marshal Stone by a power-hungry villain called Red Eye (Andrew Divoff).
-Using a substance prized on the planet—which also happens to short out electrical devices—Red Eye cheats his way to victory during a showdown on the street, killing Stone and disabling his cyborg deputy, Stell (Meg Foster).
+The action begins with the murder of the town's Marshal Stone by a power-hungry villain called Red Eye.
+Using a substance prized on the planet—which also happens to short out electrical devices—Red Eye cheats his way to victory during a showdown on the street, killing Stone and disabling his cyborg deputy, Stell.
 He and his cronies begin to bully and persuade the townspeople into allowing him to take over the town.
-Oblivion's mortician, Gaunt, who possesses supernatural ability to foresee death, seeks out the Marshal's son, Zack (Richard Joseph Paul), who is prospecting in the wilderness.
+Oblivion's mortician, Gaunt, who possesses supernatural ability to foresee death, seeks out the Marshal's son, Zack, who is prospecting in the wilderness.

-Meanwhile, Zack saves a "native", Buteo (Jimmie F. Skaggs), from an untimely death by giant scorpion.
+Meanwhile, Zack saves a "native", Buteo, from an untimely death by giant scorpion.
 They team up just before Gaunt arrives with the news of Marshal Stone's death, and they all journey together to Oblivion for the funeral.
 During a misadventure in a saloon along the way, Zack avoids violence, even when harangued by one of Red Eye's henchmen.
-After attending his father's funeral, Zack visits his old friend Doc Valentine (George Takei), an inventor whose technology had failed to protect the Marshal.
-At the local whorehouse, a townswoman, Mattie (Jackie Swanson), learns that Zack is not a coward, but an empath, who feels everything that those around him experience.
+After attending his father's funeral, Zack visits his old friend Doc Valentine, an inventor whose technology had failed to protect the Marshal.
+At the local whorehouse, a townswoman, Mattie, learns that Zack is not a coward, but an empath, who feels everything that those around him experience.
 This leads him to abhor violence.
 Buteo learns that one of Red Eye's associates had been responsible for the deaths of his wife and children, and seeks revenge.
 Challenging him to a fair fight, Buteo triumphs and his opponent is killed.
 Red Eye and his gang capture Buteo in retaliation, place him in stocks, and whip him.

 Sensing that something unsavoury is going on, Zack confronts his fears, saving Buteo and shooting many of the townspeople who had taken Red Eye's side.
 Apparently having won a victory, Zack celebrates until he learns that Mattie has been taken by Red Eye into the Badlands.
 He and his friends rush to save her, and in the process defeat all of the villains for good.